bluehabit/BlogPosts/CSS/flexbox.md

 ### `flex-wrap`

 `flex-wrap` defines whether the flex items are forced in a single line or can be flowed into multiple lines.
-The default value for `flex-wrap` is `no-wrap`. *Make certain* that the direct parent is the *flex container* or else it may not work as shown below.
+The default value for `flex-wrap` is `nowrap`. *Make certain* that the direct parent is the *flex container* or else it may not work as shown below.

 `nowrap` example: http://codepen.io/VagrantStory15/pen/EmxLXg
 `wrap` example: http://codepen.io/VagrantStory15/pen/ybLjoL